 There’s a lot going on but that’s my nature.
 I’m a person who lives on the ADHD spectrum.
 I call it a rainbow without all the color because you’ve got your mild, medium and severe.
 Beyond that rainbow, I tend to be very severe.
 I come to you now, not only as a person who has been in the field of disability education for many years but also as a person who has been living with disability, and comes from a family where everyone lived uniquely with their own challenges and their own disability.

-It’s so important to think about that familial piece.
+You need to become disability confident.
+Share on XIt’s so important to think about that familial piece.
 I’m part of the queer community and so I think of marginalization, but then I think about how that impacts my whole family like how it impacts my kids.
 It’s like they grapple with things that other people don’t grapple with.
 They have to find their own way too, and their kids will have to find their way through it all too, talking about their queer grandparents.

 It’s a great point.
 The only common thread I can come up with at the moment around the LGBTQ community, the BIPOC community.
-For those who aren’t familiar with the term BIPOC, which we use a lot, that includes our Black, Indigenous, as well as any People OColor.
+For those who aren’t familiar with the term BIPOC, which we use a lot, that includes our Black, Indigenous, as well as any People Of Color.
 Newcomers, as we like to call them here in Nova Scotia.
 More importantly, we are inclusive of everyone.
 In the continuity pieces, we will all live with a disability.
 It doesn’t matter what our culture is.
 In a sense, it’s a culture within a culture.
 The self-stigmatization combined with our institutional stigmatization of the idea of even saying the word, “I’ve got a disability,” within those subcultures is almost a second strike you’ve got to work with.
 That’s heartbreaking to me.

 My latest project is the release of this book, which brought together my 25 years of training around the inclusion of persons with disabilities.
 That’s called Win, Win, Win!
 I do believe in three wins.
 It is inclusionism you need to become disability confident.
 Although the title says employer, because I want employers to hear this, I also want everyone to hear that all of us need to be more disability confident because why would we stigmatize ourselves?